To help us direct you question to the best team to provide an answer please select which option best descibes you.

 What You Need To Do

-Active monitoring and suspension of merchants who have not yet updated to 3DS 2 will begin on December 31st 2020 for EEA regional merchants and will commence from 14th March 2022 for UK based merchants.
+Active monitoring and suspension of merchants who are not authenticating their customers or providing the relevant exemptions commenced on December 31st 2020 for EEA regional merchants and 14th March 2022 for UK based merchants.

-Soft declines, are increasing across all markets, with issuers ramping up their stand up processes for Strong Customer Authentication.
-Starting 1 August 2021, if you receive a soft decline, you must resubmit the transaction(s) using 3DS 2.0.
+Soft Declines, are increasing across all markets where payments from EEA and UK customers are not authenticated, with EEA & UK issuers ramping up their stand up processes for Strong Customer Authentication.
+Starting 1 August 2021, if you receive a Soft Decline, you must resubmit the transaction(s) for authentication using 3D Secure.

 If you need more information or if you have any concerns, please get in touch with your Partner Manager, and read our post on 3DS 2 below.